Donearm/Scientia/content/hobbies/Fantasy.md

 * **1977**: The Silmarillion is posthumously published.
 * **1977-1979**: the first trilogy of The Chronicles of Thomas Covenant, the Unbeliever is published.
 * **1984-2000**: the first novel of the Black Company series is published in 1984.
 The first trilogy ends in 1985, the second duology in 1990 and finally the last tetralogy in 2000.
+* **1984**: Dragons of Autumn Twilight, the first book of the Dragonlance Chronicles by Margaret Weis and Tracy Hickman, is published.
+It was for many years the biggest-selling epic fantasy series, heavily influenced by D&D and Tolkien's works.
 * **1986**: the first story of The Witcher series is published in polish.
 The short stories would be collected and published between 1992 and 1993, still in polish, while the main series would be published between 1994 and 2013.
 * **1999**: Gardens of the Moon, first book of the Malazan Book of the Fallen, is published.
 It had already been completed around 1991-1992 though.
 The complete decalogy would be all published by 2011.
+The co-author of the world, Ian Esslemont, had already drafted his first two novels, Night of Knives and Return of the Crimson Guard, a few years earlier than Erikson.
-* **2000**: Perdido Street Station is published.
+* **2000**: China Mieville's Perdido Street Station is published.
 * **2004-2006**: The first trilogy (The Prince of Nothing) of Scott Bakker's Second Apocalypse series is published.
 * **2009-2017**: The second trilogy (The Aspect-Emperor) of Scott Bakker's Second Apocalypse series is published.